Cesa Maia, Mayor of Rio de Janeiro

 Cesar Maia

-Mayor of Rio de Janeiro
+former Mayor of Rio de Janeiro

-By Andrew Stevens, Political Editor
+By Andrew Stevens

 A native of Rio born Copacabana in 1945, Maia served briefly in the military under conscription, before studying mining engineering.
 Like many other politically active members of his generation, Maia was forced to leave Brazil in exile during the 1960s on account of his membership of the Brazilian Communist Party.
 Exiled in Chile, he obtained a degree in economics, but the 1973 coup in that country saw him return to his native land.
 After becoming Professor of Macroeconomics at the Fluminense Federal University in the neighbouring city of Niterói, Maia became active in the Democratic Labour Party (PDT), founded by left populist the late Leonel Brizola.
 Maia supported Brizola’s campaign to become Governor of Rio de Janeiro state in 1983, as Brazil was emerging from the military-led regime towards full democracy, and was rewarded with the position of Treasury Secretary for the state.
 Maia then served two terms in the Brazilian Congress on behalf of the party, only to join the centrist Party of the Brazilian Democratic Movement (PMDB) in 1991.
 One year later, he beat his former party’s candidate in the race for Mayor of Rio de Janeiro on behalf of the PMDB.

 His first term of office proved problematic, with charges that his administration was obsessed with gimmicks constantly levelled against him.
 He announced his decision to stand down at the next elections in 1996 and anointed Luiz Paulo Conde as his successor for the PMDB mayoral ticket.
 After an unsuccessful bid for the state governorship in 1998, Maia announced his intention to seek the mayoralty in 2000.
-However, the PMDB refused to shift their support from the incumbent Conde and Maia then defected once more to the right-leaning Party of the Liberal Front (PFL), under whose banner he won his second term as Mayor in 2000.
+However, the PMDB refused to shift their support from the incumbent Conde and Maia then defected once more to the right-leaning Party of the Liberal Front (PFL, now Democrats), under whose banner he won his second term as Mayor in 2000.
 In 2004, he was convincingly re-elected for a third term on the first round.

 Maia’s critics argued that his first term was concerned with superficial improvements to a problematic metropolis that shares world famous lush beaches and lavish entertainment with absolute poverty and dire life chances for many.
 The Mayor has also come under fire for declaring his candidacy for the 2006 presidential elections during the last set of mayoral elections, arguing that he can double up as Rio’s Mayor and his party’s standard-bearer in the national poll.
 His second and third terms as Mayor have seen him preside over a number of eye-catching initiatives that have often backfired.
-For instance, to tackle the city’s worsening housing shortage, he has proposed dousing the streets at night with toxic solution to keep away street sleepers and even allowing the military to play a role in trying to re-establish law and order in the crime-ridden favelas.
+For instance, to tackle the city’s worsening housing shortage, he was reported to have proposed dousing the streets at night with toxic solution to keep away street sleepers and even allowing the military to play a role in trying to re-establish law and order in the crime-ridden favelas.
 Furthermore, Maia’s political opponents accuse him of manufacturing incidents and security threats during the election campaign as acts of “political terrorism”.
 The Mayor is also a firm believer in de facto constitutional independence for Rio, supporting the idea of allowing the city to exist as a separate state within Brazil’s federal system.

 Maia’s more recent stints as Mayor have been characterised by some progress in his social programmes, possibly learning the lessons of his first term, and his attempts to reposition Brazil's former capital as a major international city.
 Unsuccessfully vying for candidate status for the 2012 Olympic Games, Maia did secure the 2007 Pan-American Games for the city.
 Most recently, it has been the city administration’s policy of abolishing speed limits in high crime areas in a bid to thwart car-jackings that has caught the world’s attention.
 Maia has also attracted praise for his social programmes ‘Fevela-Bairro’ (“from slum to neighbourhood”) and ‘Remedio em Casa’, which allows patients to receive prescription medicines by post.
 The Mayor also created Rio’s Municipal Network of Theatres, Latin America’s largest.
 However, at the current time it is his eye on the presidency that garners most headlines for the Mayor, even though his party has traditionally backed its partners in opposition nationally, the Brazilian Social Democratic Party (PSDB).
 One of the leading contenders for the PSDB candidacy is Sao Paulo Mayor Jose Serra.
 Coincidentally, Maia’s son Rodrigo currently serves in the Brazilian Congress where he leads the PFL group in the Chamber of Deputies.